To Top

 That’s life-changing money for most of us, but parlays that big are nearly impossible to win.
 In fact, most serious sports bettors consider a parlay of this size a sucker bet because the true odds of winning are even greater than what it’ll pay.

-There’s nothing wrong with making small bets within your means on longshots like a full-slate NFL parlay.
+There’s nothing wrong with making small wagers within your means on longshots like a full-slate NFL parlay.
 A handful are bound to hit across the country every year.
-But if you’re going to bet parlays and want to win more consistently, it’s a better idea to bet smaller parlays.
+But if you’re going to wager parlays and want to win more consistently, it’s a better idea to bet smaller parlays.

-Because early season NFL lines are based more on opinion than fact, you should be looking to bet more at that point versus waiting it out.
-There is simply more you can take advantage of.
+Because early-season NFL lines are based more on opinion than fact, you should be looking to wager more at that point versus waiting it out.
+There are additional benefits you can take advantage of.

-That’s because Michigan sportsbooks adjust futures odds alongside a team’s chances and for most favorites those chances of winning only get better as the season progresses.
+That’s because Michigan sites adjust futures odds alongside a team’s chances, and for most favorites, those chances of winning only get better as the season progresses.

-Take note that these increased early-season odds can also allow you to bet futures more often.
-Basically, you can hedge your bet on a team to win the Super Bowl by betting on other teams as well, as long as the odds are long enough to ensure you still earn a profit if one of your teams wins.
+Take note that these increased early-season odds can also allow you to wager on futures more often.
+Basically, you can hedge your wager on a team to win the Super Bowl by wagering on other teams as well, as long as the odds are long enough to ensure you still earn a profit if one of your teams wins.

 Betting on the NFL playoffs

-For the most part, Michigan sportsbooks will offer the same list of basic NFL wagers for the NFL Playoffs as they do for the regular season.
+For the most part, Michigan books will offer the same list of basic NFL wagers for the NFL Playoffs as they do for the regular season.

-Of course, NFL futures options are limited to just the 14 playoff teams at first and dropping down with shrinking betting odds on the NFL playoffs as teams are eliminated.
+Of course, NFL futures options are initially limited to just the 14 playoff teams, with betting odds on the NFL playoffs shrinking as teams are eliminated.
 You may find more props surrounding each postseason game than you find in the regular season because oddsmakers can focus on just a handful of games.

-Betting lines on NFL playoffs are generally tighter with mostly high-quality teams in the single-elimination part of the tournament.
-Plus, the fact oddsmakers can focus on just a handful of games means these lines are shockingly accurate and infinitely tougher to bet on.
+Betting lines on the NFL playoffs are generally tighter, with mostly high-quality teams in the single-elimination part of the tournament.
+Plus, the fact that oddsmakers can focus on just a handful of games means these lines are shockingly accurate and infinitely tougher to wager on.

-As a sharp sports bettor, you should look to find a balance between respect for oddsmakers’ playoff lines and the fact you too can focus your research on just a handful of games, giving you the chance to find a bigger edge.
+As a sharp sports bettor, you should look to find a balance between respect for oddsmakers’ playoff lines and the fact that you, too, can focus your research on just a handful of games, giving you the chance to find a bigger edge.

 Best NFL playoffs betting sites